GFA23SCM60S/ADO_Reference/Group15_Submission/assign3_record_manager/README.md

 ## Testing

-The `test_record_mgr.c` file contains various test cases for the Record Manager, validating all functionalities, including insertion, deletion, updating, and scanning.
+The `test_assign3_1.c` file contains various test cases for the Record Manager, validating all functionalities, including insertion, deletion, updating, and scanning.
 Running this executable will output the results of each test case.

 ## Requirements